We are pleased to announce Dr. Najwa Javed as our Fifteenth Muslim Woman of the Month!

 I asked questions to other companies like Senreve’s CEO.
 It’s not to name drop, it’s just that you feel like these people are iconic and out of reach like you can’t talk to them.
 But you can.
 You just have to try.

-There were a lot of times I would talk to VCs, and they would say things to me which I didn’t have answers for, and I would feel dumb.
+There were a lot of times I would talk to VCs, and they would ask me things that I didn’t have answers for, and I would feel dumb.
 I would be like, “I don’t know what a CAC is.”
 They would use these terms to have some power over me.

 I would come home really upset and discouraged.
 I would tell my husband, “I don’t understand these words.”
 And he’s like, “CAC means Customer Acquisition Cost.”
 And I was like, “Well, why would they use that with me?
 They know that I don’t have a business background.
 I don’t know what the word is and I don’t know what these marketing terms mean.”